 SVC also purchases materials and inventories from a foreign supplier, the payment of which is being paid in advanced by STL on behalf of SVC.
 Total payments advanced by STL on behalf of SVC related to this transaction amounted to P0.7 million in 2014.
-The outstanding balances arising from this transaction amounted to P1.0 million as of as of December 31, 2014 and, and is presented as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).
+The outstanding balances arising from this transaction amounted to P1.0 million as of December 31, 2014 and, and is presented as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).

 My Solid purchases mobile phone inventories from STL.
-Total purchases amounted to P3.4 billion in 2014 and are presented as part of Cost of Sales in the consolidated statements of income (see Note 17.1).
+Total purchases are presented as part of Cost of Sales in the consolidated statements of income (see Note 17.1).
 Outstanding liabilities relating to these transactions amounted to P231.2 million as of December 31, 2014, which are shown as part of Trade payables under the Trade and Other Payables account in the consolidated statements of financial position (see Note 15).